LeelabSNU/Digital_Therapy_Baby/README.md

 Data were collected between YYYY and YYYY at [institution or region, if applicable] as part of a behavioral neuroscience study involving child participants.

 Participants completed caregiver- and self-reported questionnaires and computerized behavioral tasks administered by trained experimenters.

+De-identification
+All data were fully anonymized prior to sharing.
+No names, contact information, or direct identifiers are included.
+Subject IDs are randomly assigned and cannot be linked back to individuals.

 ---